 - 2.1.
-ASSISTANT SECRETARY OF DEFENSE FOR LOGISTICS AND MATERIEL READINESS (ASD(L&MR)).
-In accordance with DoD Directive 5134.12 and under the authority, direction, and control of the Under Secretary of Defense for Acquisition and Sustainment, the ASD(L&MR) oversees the accountability of DLA-owned energy commodity stocks and the stewardship of DWCF energy commodities. - 2.2.
+ASSISTANT SECRETARY OF DEFENSE FOR SUSTAINMENT.
+In accordance with DoD Directive 5134.12 and under the authority, direction, and control of the Under Secretary of Defense for Acquisition and Sustainment, the Assistant Secretary of Defense for Sustainment oversees the accountability of DLA-owned energy commodity stocks and the stewardship of DWCF energy commodities. - 2.2.
 DIRECTOR, DLA.
 Under the authority, direction, and control of the Under Secretary of Defense for Acquisition and Sustainment, and in addition to the responsibilities in Paragraph 2.3., the Director, DLA: - a.
 Establishes and implements procedural guidance governing the stewardship of DWCF petroleum products. - b.
 Provides fuel accountability, gain or loss analysis, analysis of DD Form 200 reports, trend analysis, and worldwide management controls. - c.
-Provides accountable officer (AO) management over inventory control program, oversight and development of organizational, regional, and DFSP-level metrics. - d.
+Provides accountable officer management over inventory control program, oversight and development of organizational, regional, and DFSP-level metrics. - d.
 Evaluates and, when warranted, approves inventory adjustment and disposition requests - 2.3.
 DOD COMPONENT AND PARTICIPATING AGENCY HEADS.
 The DoD Component heads and Participating Agency heads: - a.
 Investigate excessive DWCF petroleum product gains and losses. - b.
 Process, when warranted, a DD Form 200 for excessive DWCF petroleum product losses in accordance with DoD 7000.14-R.